JaeWong91/MS2-Marvel-Game/README.md

 1. [Stackoverflow - Main Background image](https://stackoverflow.com/questions/23254346/how-can-i-change-background-image-opacity-without-changing-on-div-content) - Code used to apply the background image and asjust opacity independantly.
 1. [Stackoverflow - Centering the modal](https://stackoverflow.com/questions/396145/how-to-vertically-center-a-div-for-all-browsers) - Used this code to center the modal.
 1. [Stackoverflow - Audio controls](https://stackoverflow.com/questions/62160275/js-audio-volume-slider) - This code was used to implement audio controls such as the mute function and the volume sliders.
+1. [w3schools - Modals](https://www.w3schools.com/howto/howto_css_modals.asp) - The code here was used to implement modals for each page.

 ## Image stock sites